-The City's steering committee (below) met twice during April-May 2016 to review and revise the existing plan update (2010).
+For the 2016 plan update, the City's steering committee (below) met twice during April-May 2016 to review and revise the 2010 plan update.
 The committee updated hazard identification, risk assessment information, and mitigation strategies; reviewed the list of critical facilities for accuracy; analyzed any newly produced planning, policy, or technical documents; compared the 2010 update goals and strategies with projects and developments that have occurred; and added new mitigation projects for implementation to meet the needs of the mitigation strategy.
 The compiled document was circulated to the steering committee for any final review or modification prior to its submittal.